 The Legoland California theme park is located just north of San Diego in the city of Carlsbad.
 This large resort covers over 128 acres and has two separate theme parks (the main ride park and a water park).
 A hotel will open on the property in 2013, allowing guests to stay in themed rooms adjacent to the main theme park entrance.

 Legoland is geared toward families with young children - kids over the age of 12 years might be displeased with the rides and attractions aimed at elementary school aged children.
 There are a few thrill rides on the property, but the vast majority of the rides are designed to be ridden by young children and their parents.

-Legoland California Ticket Prices
+Legoland California Ticket Discounts